Graph State-Space Models and Latent Relational Inference: Graph State-Space Models

-In this section, we derive the proposed state-space formulation that generalizes vector representations of \eqref{eq:state-space-approx-intro} to the case where inputs $\x_t$, outputs $\y_t$, and states $\h_t$ are graphs.
-As we will show, the derivation is not trivial; indeed, the vector setup follows as a special case when no topological/relational information is given and the latent state is collapsed to a single entity. \eqref{eq:state-space-approx-intro} can be advantageously extended to the graph case by considering the discrete-time stochastic data-generating process $\mathcal P$
+This section derives the proposed state-space model that generalizes vector-based formulations to the case where inputs, outputs, and states are graphs.
+As we will show, the generalization is not trivial, as it requires dealing with variable topologies over time and disjoint node sets, while keeping the processing localized and sparse where possible.
+Vector state representations can be seen as a special case in which no topological information is given, and nodes in the state representation collapse into a single entity.

-inputs, states, and outputs belong to graph spaces $\mathcal X,\mathcal H$, and $\mathcal Y$, respectively.
-The input graph $\x_t$ at time $t$ is defined over a set $V(\x_t)$ of sensors associated with the graph nodes and the edge set $E(\x_t)\subseteq V(\x_t)\times V(\x_t)$ encoding relations existing among nodes, such as physical proximity, signal correlations, or causal dependencies; we refer to them as \emph{spatial} relations to define a generic domain decoupled from the temporal axis.
-We denote the associated graph signal as $s(\x_t)=\{s_v(\x_t)\in\mathbb R^{d_x}:v\in V(\x_t)\}$, with $s_v(\x_t)$ being the signal at node $v$.
-Node signals, topology, and node set can change with time; denote with $\Vx = \bigcup_{t} V(\x_t)$ the union set of all nodes whose cardinality is assumed to be finite.
-A visual representation of the resulting graph-based spatio-temporal data sequence $\x_1,\x_2,\dots,\x_t,\dots$ is provided in Figure~\ref{fig:dynamic-graph}.

-Given sequence $\{\x_t\}_t$ with node set $\Vx$, we aim at predicting output graph $\y_t$ at each time step $t$.
-Node set $\Vy=\bigcup_t V(\y_t)$ is not necessarily equal to $\Vx$ hence allowing for modeling several settings.
-For instance, in standard multivariate time series, we generally have a regular sampling for all nodes ($V(\x_t)=\Vx\ \forall t$) and, typically, associated relational information is unavailable ($E(\x_t)=\emptyset\ \forall t$).
-Other examples refer to systems where the sensors (nodes) are interconnected ($E(\x_t)\ne\emptyset\ \forall t$) \citep{alippi2014intelligence} or to social networks where new users subscribe while existing ones make new connections and change interests ($V(\x_t)$ and $E(\x_t)$ vary with time), \eg, see \citep{trivedi2018dyrep, kazemi2020representation}.
-Depending on the specific application, $\y_t$ might be a scalar or a vector encoding of graph-level quantities.
-In a node-level forecasting scenario, instead, we might set $\y_t \eqdef s(\x_{t+H})$ or $\y_t\eqdef[s(\x_{t+1}),\dots,s(\x_{t+H})]$, with integer $H>1$, accounting for multistep-ahead prediction tasks.
-Finally, exogenous variables, like those referring to extra sensor information or functional relations, can be included as well and encoded in $\x_t$ to avoid overwhelming notation in the remainder of the paper.